Rafael00X/Ecommerce-Frontend/README.md

 git clone https://github.com/Rafael00X/Ecommerce-Backend-Two.git
 ```

-* Set the database details in application.properties files of both the backend projects
+* Open the projects in IDE and set the database details in `application.properties` files of both the backend projects
 ```
 src/main/resources/application.properties
 ```

-* Run the two projects using IntelliJ, Eclipse or any other IDE.
+* Run the two projects.
 To run them, you need to run the `main()` method in `BackendOneApplication.java` and `BackendTwoApplication.java` classes respectively.

 * Type this link in browser to populate the database
 ```